citation-file-format/cffconvert-github-action/README.md

 ## Usage

-1. Save the snippets below as ``.github/workflows/cffconvert.yml`` to validate your CITATION.cff on each push.
+1. Save the snippet below as ``.github/workflows/cffconvert.yml`` to validate your CITATION.cff on each push.
 1. ``git add``, ``commit`` and ``push`` to your GitHub repository
 1. Check the _Actions_ tab on your repository's page to check the action's output